Azure/autorest.typescript/test/integration/generated/xmsErrorResponses/README.md

 ### XmsErrorResponsesClient

-`XmsErrorResponsesClient` is the primary interface for developers using the XmsErrorResponsesClient library.
+`XmsErrorResponsesClient` is the primary interface for developers using the XmsErrorResponses client library.
 Explore the methods on this client object to understand the different features of the XmsErrorResponses service that you can access.